advance100/doc_webpack/code splitting.md

-For big web apps it's not efficient to put all code into a single file.
-Especially if some blocks of code are only required under some circumstances. webpack has a feature to split your codebase into "chunks" which are loaded on demand.
+For big web apps it's not efficient to put all code into a single file, especially if some blocks of code are only required under some circumstances. webpack has a feature to split your codebase into "chunks" which are loaded on demand.
 Some other bundlers call them "layers", "rollups", or "fragments".
 This feature is called "code splitting".

 It's an opt-in feature.
-You can define split points in your code base. webpack cares for the dependencies, output files and runtime stuff.
+You can define split points in your code base. webpack takes care of the dependencies, output files and runtime stuff.